stringfestdata/advancing-into-analytics-practice/README.md

 Extra practice sets for the book.

-Solutions are available for students of _Advancing into Analytics_ courses.
+Solutions are available for [students of _Advancing into Analytics_ courses](http://stringfestanalytics.com/aina-waiting/) or high school/college teachers.

 Each folder contains a .csv dataset with some questions.